Budapest Travel Guide

 While you’re there, be sure to soak up the multi-colored roof tiles of Matthias Church and the beautiful panoramic views overlooking Pest and the gorgeous Parliament Building on the Pest side of the river.

-Travel Tip: If you’re in need of a break, check out nearby Ruszwurm (one of the oldest cafes in the city) for a coffee and one f their many cake offerings.
-It has great outdoor tables for people watching.
+Travel Tip: If you’re in need of a break, check out nearby Ruszwurm (one of the oldest cafes in the city) for a coffee and one of their many cake offerings.
+It has great outdoor tables for people watching too.

 Hike Up Gellert Hill to Memento Point